 • Number of Winter Olympic medals: 4 (3 Gold, 1 Bronze)

-• World Championships: 2
+• Overall World Cup titles: 2

-Kamil Stoch is a Polish ski jumper known for his powerful takeoff, which has allowed him to launch over 134 metres in competition, and achieve even more impressive distances in trial runs.
+Kamil Stoch is a Polish ski jumper known for his powerful takeoff, which has allowed him to launch over 134m in competition, and achieve even more impressive distances in trial runs.
 Stoch is also skilled at making adjustments mid-flight, allowing him to maintain his position and make a smooth landing.
 He credits his natural tendency to seek out thrill in his life as a motivating factor and says he practices his massive launches over and over again until he perfects them.

 Adam Małysz